Remittance

 A remittance is a non-commercial transfer of money by a foreign worker, a member of a diaspora community, or a citizen with familial ties abroad, for household income in their home country or homeland.

 Money sent home by migrants competes with international aid as one of the largest financial inflows to developing countries.
+Remittance is more than three times as large as the total global foreign aid.
+In 2021, $780 billion was sent to 800 million people, while foreign aid totalled $200 billion.
+Most remittance flows from high-income countries to lower-income countries.
 Workers' remittances are a significant part of international capital flows, especially with regard to labor-exporting countries.